yask123/Summarize-it/README.md

 Slack , HP clusterpoint .

 ## Authors and Contributors
-Yask Srivastava Ketan Bhatt Pranu Sarna Vinayak Mehta
+Yask Srivastava, Ketan Bhatt, Pranu Sarna and Vinayak Mehta

 ## Support or Contact
 Having trouble with summarize it?
 Create an issue in the repository Github Repo